The Bankrate promise

 1. Escrow wire fraud

-If you blindly follow the wire instructions and assume all is well, you may find that you’ve just become the latest victim of escrow fraud.
+If you blindly follow the wire instructions and assume all is well, you may find that you’ve just become a victim of escrow fraud.
 The scammers?
 They’ve withdrawn the funds from an offshore account somewhere and are sailing into the sunset with your hard-earned money.
 Meanwhile, you have few options for retrieving it.

 How to protect yourself